nrs-org/novelslop/content/vol_01/chap_07.typ

   Once Mona felt overloaded with the talking, Uta had to join in to stop Mikoto's hyperenergetic self.

   "I’m sorry, Narumi-san.
-Every time Mikoto talked about idol stuff, she became like this."
+Every time Mikoto talked about idols, she became like this."

   "It’s okay, actually.
 I also love idols somewhat to an extent too, so I